-Samsung Galaxy S III Android 4.2.1 screenshot leak teases 'Smart scroll' and 'Smart pause' featuresAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III Android 4.2.1 screenshot leak teases 'Smart scroll' and 'Smart pause' featuresAlex Wagner - Editorial Director of News and Content

 Just days after a report claimed that Samsung's Galaxy S IV will include a new feature that will automatically scroll content by tracking a user's movement, a batch of screenshots have leaked out that appear to support the rumors.
 SamMobile has posted a handful of screenshots from an Android 4.2.1 ROM for the Galaxy S III, and included in the images is an entry for "Smart scroll."
 The feature is described as something that will automatically scroll the screen if the phone detects that you're looking at it.
 Other screenshots show that users will be able to select the speed at which the screen scrolls as well as which apps that they want the feature to be enabled in.